magento/devdocs/guides/v2.1/howdoi/customize_product.md

 ### Adding new elements

-By default, the new elements (fields, field sets, modals, grids) which you add in the form configuration file, are displayed on the form whatever product is created.
-That is, for all product types.
+By default, the new elements (fields, field sets, modals, grids) which you add in the form configuration file, are displayed on the form whatever product is created; that is, for all product types.

 In the [modifier class described further](#modifier), you can set the conditions for displaying certain elements for certain product types.

 ### Customizing existing fields and field sets
 Your `product_form.xml` is merged with the same files from the other modules.
 So there is no need to copy their content, you only need to define changes.
-Even if you want to customize the existing entities, you only have to mention those options, the values of which are customized..
+Even if you want to customize the existing entities, you only have to mention those options, the values of which are customized.

 To customize an existing entity, declare only those options, the values of which are customized, do not copy its entire configuration.